 Antonio Cruz, MD, FAAD, FACMS

 Antonio Cruz, MD graduated from Boston College.
 He completed medical school at The Warren Alpert Medical School of Brown University and an Internal Medicine Internship at The Roger Williams Medical Center.
 He completed a Residency in Dermatology, a Fellowship in Mohs Micrographic Surgery, Dermatologic Surgery, and Cutaneous Oncology at the Warren Alpert Medical School of Brown University.
 His practice focuses on Mohs micrographic surgery as well as dermatologic surgery and cosmetic dermatology.
 He previously supervised the Dermatologic Surgery and Cosmetic Dermatology clinics for the senior Dermatology residents of Alpert Medical School and is Clinical Assistant Professor of Dermatology.
-Dr. Cruz is a Fellow of the American Academy of Dermatology and a Fellow of the American College of Mohs Surgery.
+Dr. Cruz is an Adjunct Faculty Member of the Alpert Medical School Department of Plastic Surgery and also Associate Program Director of the Micrographic Surgery and Dermatologic Oncology Fellowship of the Roger Williams Medical Center.
+He is a Fellow of the American Academy of Dermatology, Fellow of the American College of Mohs Surgery and Fellow in the American Society for Laser Medicine and Surgery.

 Mark Trott, PA-C